Accidental Landlord: Capital Gains Tax, Income Tax, Stamp Duty & More

 Accidential landlord Capital Gains Tax (CGT)

-For an accidental landlord, capital gains tax will be payable if you sell a rental property that has risen in value.
-This is a tax which could hit you particularly hard.
-You don’t have to pay CGT if you sell your main residential home.
-However, you need to pay capital gains tax on profits you made from the sale of your buy-to-let properties, business premises, land, or inherited property.
+For an accidental landlord, capital gains tax will be payable if they sell a rental property that has risen in value.
+This is a tax which could hit landlords particularly hard.
+They don’t have to pay CGT if they sell their main residential home.
+However, they need to pay capital gains tax on profits made from the sale of buy-to-let properties, business premises, land, or inherited property[8].

 blog divider bottom